Belal-2000/project1/README.md

 - Open the index file
 - You can see the landing page in action .

-#### additial functionality
+#### Additial functionality
-- change your branch to test
+- Change your branch to test
-- now you have the new function that hides the navbar .
+- Now you have the new function that hides the navbar .